-- Scapular dimensions allow for patient-specific adjustments, supporting personalised medicine. - This technique may be especially useful in settings lacking ultrasound, or electromyography. - Injection depth (not informed by the present study) should be adjusted based on individual patient anatomy, accounting for variation in subcutaneous fat, muscle bulk, and scapular contour. - In patients with greater muscle bulk, a deeper insertion may be required. - In frail or elderly patients, inject more superficially.
+- Scapular dimensions allow for patient-specific adjustments, supporting personalized medicine. - This technique may be useful in settings lacking ultrasound or electromyography. - Injection depth (not informed by the present study) should be adjusted based on individual patient anatomy, accounting for variation in subcutaneous fat, muscle bulk, and scapular contour. - In patients with greater muscle bulk, a deeper insertion may be required. - In frail or elderly patients, inject more superficially. - With the growing adoption of automation in medicine, the study's linear equations could support future development of algorithmic injection guides or point-of-care tools.